xiaoxiae/slama.dev/music.md

 order: 1
 ---

 Here is a list of songs that I listen to on a daily basis.
-Most of them are rock, but the list also includes other genres, such as metal or even popular music.
+Most of them are rock, but the list also includes other genres, such as metal or even pop music.

-If you feel like the list is missing something, let me know and I'll be sure to give it a listen!
+If you feel like the list is missing something that you feel I should listen to, let me know and I'll be sure to check it out!

 ---